Mazi umntanakho – Know Your Child

 How it works

-Mazi umntanakho uses two types of assessments:
+Mazi Umntanakho uses two types of assessments:

 Each assessment is quick to complete and provides clear, easy-to-understand feedback.